 Here’s the dirty little secret of content marketing:

 To avoid that issue, you need to develop a solid content promotion strategy that you can apply to every post.
 In fact I used Legiit to find the best SEO Gigs on any marketplace design for the content.
 Document this strategy in detail so that you can be consistent.

-For example, if you’re promoting a standard blog post, you might follow a strategy like:
+For example, if you’re promoting a standard blog post, you can follow a strategy like:

 - Share on social media accounts on the day of publishing